JorelLatraille/J-Tools/readme.txt

 # ------------------------------------------------------------------------------

+Extras:

+In the jtools folder you will find two scripts which are not in the J-Tools Mari Menu.
+This is because they have been written to work in a command line/terminal.

+archive_projects.py - An archiving script for creating archives for all projects with your cache directory extract_projects.py - An extracting script for extracting archives into your project cache directory

+# ------------------------------------------------------------------------------

 History:

+27/09/13 Update Version 0.03 - added several new scripts
 29/07/13 Update Version 0.02 - bug fix for Linux and updates to several scripts, removed copy_patch_to_patches 18/07/13 Release Version 0.01